 After I miscarried in October, I found myself locked in a tug-of-war with myself: We have four beautiful daughters.
 Our youngest is (finally!) out of diapers and sleeping through the night.
 Life is good.
 Do we really want to try for another baby?

-But each month I would feel that familiar longing, and try we would.
-And each month I would feel a little heartbroken over the negative test that followed.
+But each month, I would feel that familiar longing, and try we would.
+And each month, I would feel a little heartbroken over the negative test that followed.

-Friday came and went and my period hadn’t started.
+Friday came and went, and my period hadn’t started.
 Saturday too.

 That afternoon I got the slightest twinge of pain in my chest.
-And that evening I realized that I hadn’t broken out during PMS.
+And that evening, I realized that I hadn’t broken out during PMS.
 I always break out.

-By Monday I was really starting to wonder, but my husband — just as tired of the negative tests as I was — said we should wait until Wednesday to get one.
+By Monday, I was really starting to wonder, but my husband — just as tired of the negative tests as I was — said we should wait until Wednesday to get one.
 So we waited.

-On Tuesday I was cataloging my symptoms — those I had and those I didn’t.
+On Tuesday, I was cataloging my symptoms — those I had and those I didn’t.

-Wednesday morning saw us rushing around the house, frantically packing lunches, preparing breakfasts, brushing hair and teeth and shouting orders as we attempted to get out of the house for an early field trip…with enough time to stop for a test on the way.
+Wednesday morning saw us rushing around the house, frantically packing lunches, preparing breakfasts, brushing hair and teeth, and shouting orders as we attempted to get out of the house for an early field trip…with enough time to stop for a test on the way.

-I picked out a test, grabbed a Cherry Pepsi for my husband and headed straight for the bathroom stalls.
+I picked out a test, grabbed a Cherry Pepsi for my husband, and headed straight for the bathroom stalls.
 Thankfully, our Walmart’s bathrooms are pretty clean, especially in the early morning on a weekday.

 As I unwrapped the test from its wrapper, my hands began to shake.
-And not just a slight tremble, but violently shake.
+And not just a slight tremble, but a violently shake.
 I hadn’t realized I had so much hope riding on the test until that moment.

-I snapped a picture (yes, I am that person), gathered my stuff and steeled my face into a stoic expression so that I could walk back through the store and to the parking lot without the goofy grin on my face.
+I snapped a picture (yes, I am that person), gathered my stuff, and steeled my face into a stoic expression so that I could walk back through the store and to the parking lot without the goofy grin on my face.

 As I walked toward the car, I could see my husband’s eyes searching my face, and I couldn’t hold it in any longer.
 I burst into a smile, and when I got in the car, we began whispering to each other in the front seat.
-We don’t keep our pregnancies a secret from our girls, but telling them 15 minutes before we arrived at a field trip with dozens of our friends didn’t seem like a great idea, unless I wanted everyone to know the moment we arrived.
+We don’t keep our pregnancies a secret from our girls, but telling them 15 minutes before we arrived at a field trip with dozens of our friends didn’t seem like a great idea unless I wanted everyone to know the moment we arrived.

 Our three-year-old’s reaction?
 “I don’t WIKE babies!”

-But the other girls chattered excitedly, wanting to know when the baby would arrive (after everybody’s next birthday!), when we would know whether this baby would stay with us or go to heaven, when we’d know if it was a boy or a girl.
+But the other girls chattered excitedly, wanting to know when the baby would arrive (after everybody’s next birthday!), when we would know whether this baby would stay with us or go to heaven when we’d know if it was a boy or a girl.

 We made the decision not to keep this pregnancy a secret (as tempting as that is, especially following a miscarriage), and after we told our family, we shared the news with our friends on Facebook.
-A few days later I was ready to share it more publicly — on Instagram and on the blog.
+A few days later, I was ready to share it more publicly — on Instagram and on the blog.

 And then begins that horrible wait — the four weeks of hoping and praying and wondering and worrying as we countdown the days to the eight-week mark.
-While anything can happen at any point in a pregnancy, my losses have all been during that six to eight week window, and so our focus is just getting through the waiting to that point where we can breathe slightly easier.
+While anything can happen at any point in a pregnancy, my losses have all been during that six to eight-week window, and so our focus is just getting through the waiting to that point where we can breathe slightly easier.